karen0vich/pytorch_chatbot/README.md

+# PyTorch Contextual Chatbot

 Implementation of a Contextual Chatbot in PyTorch.
-Simple chatbot implementation with PyTorch.

-The implementation should be easy to follow for beginners and provide a basic understanding of chatbots.
-The implementation is straightforward with a Feed Forward Neural net with 2 hidden layers.
+This project provides a simple yet insightful implementation of a chatbot using PyTorch.
+The goal is to offer a beginner-friendly codebase, allowing users to grasp the fundamentals of chatbot development.

+## Features

+- **PyTorch Implementation:** The chatbot is built using PyTorch, making it accessible for those interested in machine learning with this framework.
-Customization for your own use case is super easy.
-Just modify intents.json with possible patterns and responses and re-run the training (see below for more info).
+- **Customizable:** Tailor the chatbot to your specific use case by modifying the intents.json file with relevant patterns and responses.
+Simply re-run the training process for an updated model.

-Installation
+## Installation

-Create an environment
-Whatever you prefer (e.g. conda or venv)
+1. **Create an Environment:**
+   - Choose your preferred environment manager (e.g., conda or venv).
+   - Create and activate a virtual environment.

+    ```bash
     mkdir myproject
-$ cd myproject
+    cd myproject
-$ python3 -m venv venv
+    python3 -m venv venv
-Activate it
+    ```

+    - Activate the virtual environment.

-Mac / Linux:
+    **Mac / Linux:**

+    ```bash
     . venv/bin/activate
-Windows:
+    ```

+    **Windows:**

+    ```bash
     venv\Scripts\activate

-You also need nltk:
+    ```

+2. **Install NLTK:**
+   - Install the NLTK library.

+    ```bash
     pip install nltk
+    ```

-If you get an error during the first run, you also need to install nltk.tokenize.punkt: Run this once in your terminal:
+   - If you encounter an error during the first run, install the 'punkt' tokenizer.

+    ```bash
-$ python
+    python -m nltk.downloader punkt
->>> import nltk
->>> nltk.download('punkt')
+    ```

-Usage
+## Usage

-Run
+1. **Train the Model:**
+   - Run the training script to generate the data.pth file.

+    ```bash
     python train.py
-This will dump data.pth file.
-And then run
+    ```

+2. **Run the Chatbot:**
+   - Execute the chatbot script to engage in a conversation.

+    ```bash
     python chat.py
+    ```

+Feel free to explore and customize the intents.json file to enhance the chatbot's responses according to your requirements.